semgrep/testo/CONTRIBUTING.md

 6. Attention: make sure to create a **draft release** via the `--draft` flag.
 Otherwise, an immutable release is created and the tarball can't be uploaded.
-   Run `make opam-release` or run the individual steps below by hand:
+   Run `make opam-release` and follow the instructions if any.
-   * Run `dune-release tag`.
-It will pick up the version from the changelog and ask for confirmation.
-   * Run `dune-release distrib` to create a tarball.
-   * Run `dune-release publish --draft` to upload the tarball to GitHub and create GitHub release including the changes extracted from the changelog.
-   * Create opam packages with `dune-release opam pkg`.
-   * Submit the opam packages to opam-repository using `dune-release opam submit`.
-7. Go to the release page on GitHub and publish the draft release.
-8. Go to the opam-repository PR and mark it as ready for review.
-   Restart the CI jobs if they failed due to starting before the GitHub release was final.
+   If anything goes wrong, you may be able to resume where you left off without creating a new version.
+In this case, visit the `Makefile` and run the `dune-release` instructions by hand.
-9. Fix the opam-repository pull request as needed.
+7. Fix the opam-repository pull request as needed.
 For example, this may require setting a new version constraint on the `atd` package in the opam files, if it wasn't possible to do so in `dune-project`.
-10. Check whether opam-repository's CI test succeed and fix problems accordingly until the pull request is merged.
+8. Check whether opam-repository's CI test succeed and fix problems accordingly until the pull request is merged.

 Shortcut for all the `dune-release` steps:
 ```